Due March 24, 2025

-On Monday, November 6, students will submit a 3-5 page typed, double-spaced essay on a topic covering Cold War American life provided to them in class on Thursday, Nov.
-2. All essays must include material from H.W.
-Brands’ American Dreams properly cited with Chicago-style footnotes.
+On Monday, March 24, students will submit a 3-5 page typed, double-spaced essay on a topic covering how American life changed between World War I and II.
+Questions on that topic will provided in class on Thursday, March 20.
+All essays must include material from sources on the syllabus properly cited with Chicago-style footnotes.
 Outside research is allowed but not required.
 Additional information will be available on the annotated assignment guidelines at the course site.
+Essays will be graded on depth of analysis, use of evidence, and quality of prose.
+Late essays will be penalized up to 5 points each day.

 - As with any essential question, make sure to define terms, consider the landscape of opinion, and demonstrate respect for complexity and change over time